vsrinivas/fuchsia/grubdisk/README.md

 The output will be `out/grub.raw`, which may be installed as a disk to any BIOS based computer, such as a compute VM.
-The configuration will search for a GPT ESP partition on the system containing `magenta.bin` and `bootdata.bin` and boot it.
+The configuration will search for a GPT ESP partition on the system containing `zircon.bin` and `bootdata.bin` and boot it.

 ## Step by Step Usage